-The property itself has recently been refurbished and benefits from two bathroom/shower rooms, a fully fitted kitchen, with French windows opening out on to a patio.
-There is a flat screen TV with freeview and a DVD player.
+The property itself has recently been refurbished and benefits from two bathroom/shower rooms, a fully fitted kitchen with French windows opening out on to a sea-facing patio.
+Most of the appliances are new including an induction hob cooker, fridge/freezer, washing machine and dryer.
+There is a flat screen TV with Freeview and a DVD player.
 The property has central heating.
 WiFi Internet connection is provided free of charge.
-There is plenty of off road parking to the front and is easily accessible.
+Ample off-road parking is provided at the front and is easily accessible.
 All the linen is included.

-We will consider well behaved pets but please discuss this with us first.
+We welcome well behaved pets but please discuss this with us first.